We’ve put a robust framework in place to manage the business.

-- Also ensures that all our businesses conform to the same high standards and that our values and sustainability principles are implemented
+- It ensures that all our businesses conform to the same ethical standards and that our values and sustainability principles are implemented across the group.

-Sustainability governance also takes place within each of our markets, either through a specific committee or as part of the work carried out in senior management group meetings.
-This enables priorities to be set and objectives managed at local level
+Sustainability governance also takes place within each of our markets, either through a specific committee or as part of local RRCs chaired by Country managers.

 Customer Service Steering Group